boertel/bin/README.markdown

 Look for "garbage" code on your source code (like "print" in python or "console.log" in javascript).

 ### git-uu ###
-Open in MacVIm all the conflicted files (when using git)
+Open in MacVim all the conflicted files (when using git)

 ### Rename ###
 Suppose to rename files with a regex but it's still almost empty.